paps/api-store/store/Instagram Photo Likers/Instagram Photo Likers.md

-# Extract likers from Instagram posts
+# Extract likers from Instagram photos

 You noticed one or multiple Instagram pictures and felt that people liking those are your niche audience?
 Great!

 Our tool will scroll down for you those pictures and get each liker's information.
 Once it's done, you'll receive a list of all their profiles neatly arranged in one spreadsheet.
+Note that this API doesn't work on Instagram videos, only pictures.

 # What will you need? ⚙️

 - **Session cookie**: Your session cookie from Instagram.
-- **Spreadsheet URL**: The link of a Google Spreadsheet with Instagram posts URLs in it.
+- **Spreadsheet URL**: The link of a Google Spreadsheet with Instagram photos URLs in it.
-- **Number of likers per post**: The number of likers you want to collect per post.
+- **Number of likers per post**: The number of likers you want to collect per photo.
 If left empty, the API will scrape all likers.
-- **Number of posts per launch**: The number of posts to process per API launch.
+- **Number of posts per launch**: The number of photos to process per API launch.

 _(**You already have all that?**  Click straight away on **"Use this API"**)_